 rebuttal to us to be considered for publishing on this web site.

 Judge Gorsuch is now a member of the U.S. Supreme Court.
 During 2017-APR, the first Religious test case came before the court.
 Others will likely be coming up during the next term.
 I have already written one essay addressing some of the legal problems Gorsuch will be facing.
 “Showdown: God’s Law Versus Secular Law”

 The current court case "Trinity Lutheran Church of Columbia, Inc. v.
-Pauley" is about a Lutheran Church being denied public funds to upgrade their playground.
+Pauley" is about a Lutheran Church in Missouri being denied public funds to upgrade their playground.
 An article on the Religion Dispatches web site contains more information about this case.
 1 The basic argument is that denying access to public funds because an organization is religious violates the free exercise clause and equal protection clause of the Constitution.

 The outcome of this case will affect other legal decisions.
 One case I wonder about in particular is the attempt by Republicans to defund Planned Parenthood.
 I don’t think many people are thinking about the full repercussions of the case, yet!
 Wouldn’t granting funds to a Religious based group and denying funds to Planned Parenthood (because of a religious doctrinal position — being against abortion) amount to endorsing a Religion?
 Planned Parenthood may not want to present their case as a religious freedom argument but they may have no choice.
 The courts may find themselves in the position of having to decide between two differing religious opinions, a decision either way could then be considered a violation of the free exercise clause!
 Perhaps this is one reason why our founding fathers tried to keep religious doctrines out of public policy decisions.

 In this essay I address another issue regarding legal cases.